-The Mini Cooper SE or simply the MINI Electric, unveiled last year, is not a long-range EV, as it is built mainly for city driving.
-So, a proper charging network is a must-have to enjoy ownership without range anxiety.
-Speaking to financialexpress.com recently, Vikram Pawah, President, BMW Group (India), said that the company is watching the EV policy framework and the EV charging infrastructure to decide its EV launch plans in India.
-“We will bring these (EVs) to India when we are sure that a customer can drive, let’s say, from Delhi to Jaipur uninterrupted,” Pawah said.
+The Mini Cooper SE or simply the MINI Electric, unveiled last year, is not a long-range EV, as it is built for urban commuting.
+So, a wide charging network is not a must-have to enjoy ownership without range anxiety.
+Speaking to financialexpress.com late last year, Vikram Pawah, President, BMW Group (India), said that the company is watching the EV policy framework and the EV charging infrastructure to decide its EV launch plans in India.

-BMW Group has not introduced the i3 here for the reason that there is no widespread charging infrastructure, despite having showcased it at the Auto Expo 2018.
-The company introduced India’s first hybrid electric sportscar (the BMW i8) as well as India’s first plug-in hybrid car (BMW 7 Series PHEV) and has mostly stayed ahead of the curve in launching electrified vehicles.
+BMW Group introduced India’s first hybrid electric sportscar (the BMW i8) as well as India’s first plug-in hybrid car (BMW 7 Series PHEV) and has mostly stayed ahead of the curve in launching electrified vehicles.
+The ET report suggests that even though BMW Group is concerned about the charging infrastructure, it has decided to proceed with the MINI Electric launch.

 Video Source: youtube.com/Auto Trader

-Francois Roca, head of Mini in Asia-Pacific, Eastern Europe, Middle East and Africa, had talked about launching the MINI Electric in India last year.
+Francois Roca, head of Mini in Asia-Pacific, Eastern Europe, Middle East and Africa, had talked about launching the MINI Electric in India in 2019.
 Below is what he had told ETAuto.com in November 2019:

 If the market is ready to welcome electric mobility, we will be there.
 We have a plant in Chennai, this helps us to have, let’s say, a more approachable price tag or a different category of customer.